-The lawyers at Maley and Maley in Burlington, Vermont, have extensive experience handling wrongful death claims.
+The trial lawyers at Maley and Maley in Burlington, Vermont, have extensive experience handling wrongful death claims.
 John and Chris have successfully resolved personal injury and wrongful death claims against:

 - Operators and owners of tractor-trailer trucks and automobiles